+The attempt to build a Unified Cognitive Architecture (Newell, 1994) that can replicate human-like intelligence must necessarily account for the routine interplay between affect and metacognitive processes.
 Historically, cognitive modeling research has focused predominantly on knowledge-based processing such as reasoning, vision, and AI problem-solving, with little or no computational account of the critical role of emotion and metacognition.
-The attempt to build a Unified Cognitive Architecture (Newell, 1994) that can replicate human-like intelligence must necessarily account for the routine interplay between human emotion and metacognitive processes.

 This need for increased computational understanding is underscored by the fact that perseverative patterns of negative emotion, such as depression and anxiety, are the largest causes of cognitive disability worldwide (World Health Organization, 2022).
 Consequently, there has been a global push to develop metacognitive techniques that allow individuals to engage with their emotions adaptively.
 A particularly effective metacognitive technique is referred to as 'detached mindfulness' (Wells, 2005).
-This technique focuses on developing one's perception of the momentary changes of affective states, which has shown to significantly reduce emotional distress, affective reactivity, and to improve overall cognitive functioning (Hammersmark et al., 2023).
+This technique focuses on developing one's perception of the momentary changes of affective states, shown to significantly reduce feelings of distress, emotional reactivity, and to improve overall cognitive functioning (Hammersmark et al., 2024).

 While decades of clinical research strongly supports the effectiveness of metacognitive strategies and detached mindfulness in particular, their underlying cognitive and computational mechanisms remain largely unexplained.
 This paper will investigate the cognitive and computational constituents that underpin detached mindfulness and its therapeutic benefits.
-Specifically, we will discuss the metacognitive mechanism by which the perception of affect fluctuations disengage emotional reactivity.
+Specifically, we will discuss the metacognitive mechanisms by which the perception of affective fluctuations deactivates emotional reactivity.

-For this purpose, we will employ the Common Model of Cognition (CMC), originally the 'Standard Model' (Laird, Lebiere, & Rosenbloom, 2017) which provides a unified framework for investigating the fundamental elements of cognitive and metacognitive phenomena.
-By utilizing the Common Model, and specifically ACT-R (Anderson & Lebiere, 1998) in this investigation, we intend to address important questions largely unexplored in cognitive models: How does metacognitive training in detached mindfulness reduce perseverative styles of negative emotions?
-By what computational mechanism does perceiving the momentary changes of affect disengage emotional reactivity in the case of meta-emotions?
+For this purpose, we will employ the Common Model of Cognition (CMC), originally the 'Standard Model' (Laird, Lebiere, & Rosenbloom, 2017), which provides a unified framework for investigating the fundamental elements of cognitive and metacognitive phenomena.
+By utilizing the Common Model, and specifically ACT-R (Anderson & Lebiere, 1998) in this investigation, we intend to address important questions largely unexplored in cognitive models: How does metacognitive training in detached mindfulness reduce persevering styles of negative emotions?
+By what computational mechanism does perceiving the momentary changes in affect disengage emotional reactivity such as meta-emotions?

 First, we will overview the relevant literature on metacognition and mindfulness techniques.
 Second, we outline the computational mechanisms involved in a model of metacognitive skill learning.
-Third, we apply this model of metacognitive skill learning to detached mindfulness to clarify its underling components and the precise mechanism by which it decreases emotional reactivity as reported in the literature.
+Third, we apply this model of metacognitive skill learning to detached mindfulness to clarify its underling components and the precise mechanism by which it reduces emotional reactivity as reported in the literature.